capiaas/potree-docs/docs/source/index.rst

 * Designed to be efficient in a web browser

-The main purpose of the Potree Viewr is to make a web accessible version of the point clouds.
+The main purpose of the Potree Viewer is to make a web accessible version of the point clouds.